TeXitoi/keyberon/README.md

 The supported features are:

-- Layers when holding a key (aka the fn key).
+- Layers when holding a key (aka the `fn` key).
 When holding multiple layer keys, the last pressed layer action sets the layer.
 - Transparent key, i.e. when on an alternative layer, the key will inherit the behavior of the default layer.
 - Change default layer dynamically.
-- Multiple keys sent on an single key press.
-It allows to have keys for complex shortcut, for example a key for copy and paste or alt tab, or for whatever you want.
+- Multiple keys sent on a single key press.
+It allows having keys for complex shortcut, for example a key for copy and paste or alt tab, or for whatever you want.
-- Chording multiple keys together to act as a single key
+- Chording multiple keys together to act as a single key.
-- hold tap: different action depending if the key is held or tapped.
+- hold tap: different action depending on if the key is held or tapped.
 For example, you can have a key acting as layer change when held, and space when tapped.